2020–21 United States network television schedule (late night)

-The 2020–21 network late night television schedule for the five major English-language commercial broadcast networks in the United States covers the late night hours from September 2020 to August 2021.
+The 2020–21 network late night television schedule for the four major English-language commercial broadcast networks in the United States covers the late night hours from September 2020 to August 2021.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2019–20 television season.

 PBS is not included at all, as its member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
 (PBS does offer its member stations packages of Amanpour & Company and BBC World News to air in late night timeslots Monday–Friday, and optional overnight access to its satellite feed, which rebroadcasts prime time programs shown either the previous evening or earlier in the week.)
 Ion Television is not included since the network's late-night schedule consists of syndicated drama reruns and paid programming, nor are MyNetworkTV and The CW as neither programming service offer late night programs of any kind.

 Fox is not included in the weekday schedule, as it only airs late night network programming on Saturdays, and ABC and CBS are not included in the weekend schedule as both networks only air late night network programming on weekdays.
 On Sundays, NBC does not offer any network late night programming year-round, outside of overruns of its prime time Sunday Night Football game telecasts into the time period during Fall.